 It’s hard to beat the magic of a Waikiki Beach sunset.
 Travelers and locals alike flock to the beach in the early evening to stroll, , or take a late-night swim or surf, or listen to live music, which seems to be pumping out of every restaurant or bar on the boardwalk.
 Due to the angle of the sun in spring and winter, these are the best seasons to catch a sunset at Waikiki.
 The rest of the year, head to the island’s west side—Makaha Beach Park or Waianae Regional Park—or to Sunset Beach on the North Shore.
 Maui

 There are many awesome places to enjoy a sunset in Maui, but none are as soul searing as West Maui and the Wailea area.
 You don’t have to leave your lanai at Napili Kai Beach Resort, but the Seahouse Restaurant is a good option if you want to enjoy dinner with your sunset.
 If you’re staying at the nearby Ritz-Carlton Kapalua, settle in to one of their beach hammocks.
 In Wailea, it’s hard to imagine a better spot then Makena Bay or from a lanai at Makena Beach Resort.
 If you want a little more nightlife and people-watching to go with your sunset experience, head to Leilani’s on the Beach at Ka'anapali.
-An Island by Island Guide to Watching The Sunset in Hawaii 2 The Big Island
+The Big Island

 Just about anywhere on the west side of Hawaii offers an opportunity to take in a breathtaking sunset, especially along the Kohala Coast or anyone of the dramatic beaches near Kona.
 Many a visitor has declared the Beach Tree Bar & Grill as the best place to enjoy a drink and a view, but if you like wildlife, have a sunset drink in the lovely Oceanfront lounge, Rays on the Bay, at the Sheraton Keauhou Bay Resort where you also get to see Honu, the magnificent sea turtles, and Manta Rays up close.